datacamp/dbconnectr/README.md

 ## How to use

-**For security reasons, we only allow DB connections from our VPN.
-Make sure to be connected when using this module.**
+**For security reasons, we only allow DB connections from our VPN.**

 ```R
 library(dbconnectr)